This post was originally published in 2020, but the concepts still prove to be solid and so true!

 Keep Your List Short

 I always suggest to my couples that we keep their family formal portraits to immediate family only.
-That means, Grandparents, Parents, and Siblings.
+That means: Grandparents, Parents, and Siblings.
 If your siblings are married and have kids, those people obviously get added in as well, but those are who I initially begin constructing “the list” with.
 Maybe there is an aunt or uncle or set of godparents who have been particularly instrumental in a bride or groom’s life – fabulous!
 We’ll add them to the list.
 But outside of those folks, I usually suggest we save “extended family photos” until the reception.
 I am more than happy to follow a bride and groom around during the reception and snap away photos of them with a “Great Aunt” and this group of cousins and that flock of friends.
 Trust me, it’s not only much more relaxed and fun for them to do them that way, but it is for you too!
-(If there are specific photos that a bride or groom request, I put them on “the list”, but under the heading “To Be Taken During The Reception”.)
+(If there are specific photos that a bride or groom request, I put them on “the list”, but under the heading: “To Be Taken During The Reception”.)

 Print Out That List and Hand It Out

 Once we’ve settled on your family formal list, I always suggest that a bride and groom print out their list and hand out copies to everyone.
 Give a copy to your Mom and soon to be Mother-in-Law, your maid of honor, your sister – anyone who you know can help your wedding photographer keep people as moving along and organized as possible on your wedding day.
-Because, I hate to break it to you, even though we do all of this prep ahead of time, I still do not know what the people we’ve listed on your family formal list look like.
+Because, I hate to break it to you, even though we do all of this prep ahead of time, I still do not know the people we’ve listed on your family formal list.
 I do my best to guess (for example: usually Grandmas and Grandpas are escorted in at the beginning of the ceremony and have corsages and boutonnieres), but having people around who can not only help point important people out, but can help me keep people moving are huge lifesavers during this portion of the day!

 Remind Important People